Psychotherapy & Counselling

 A formal referral isn’t necessary for either service, although many of our clients come via a recommendation from their GP.

-If you would like to know more about these psychotherapy services, please contact Rebecca Kirkpatrick, Manager for Psychotherapy Services at Claremont on 020 7689 8091 (or you can email her at Rebecca@claremont-project.org).
+If you would like to know more about these psychotherapy services, please contact Rebecca Kirkpatrick, Manager for Psychotherapy Services at Claremont on 020 7689 8091 or you can email her at email@example.com.

-Who is the Psychotherapy Service for?
+Who is the One-to-One Psychotherapy Service for?

-The service is suitable for a range of problems, including issues with relationships, depression and meaning, dying and bereavement, eating/body image, low self-esteem, stress, drug and alcohol related problems, self-harm, panic attacks and sexuality.
+The service is suitable for a range of problems, including issues with relationships, depression and meaning, dying and bereavement, eating/body image, low self-esteem, stress, drug and alcohol related problems, self-harm, panic attacks, and sexuality.

 The service is particularly keen to work with people unable to access other psychotherapy services due to cost, physical access or other limiting factors.

 The service is not for those at high risk of imminent and significant self-harm (suicide, for example) or harm towards others.
 We do however have a range of emergency contacts if someone is in such a crisis and we can help them to get in touch with the right people.